nitebyte/DillPickle/README.md

 The text files will contain the generated text for each section of the company diligence report for the respective town.
 The Microsoft Word documents will contain the same text formatted as a book with a title page, copyright page, dedication page, and table of contents.

 ## Credits

-DillPickle was created by Benjamin Sanders.
-The program uses the following libraries:

 - OpenAI
 - ebooklib
 - csv